ProjectiveC/ProjectiveC.github.io/_posts/2015-04-27-faulty-uibutton.md

 #### What do we have:
-A product image with an button to order the product.
+A product image with a button to order the product.

 <br />